rajaskakodkar/tanzu-test-infra/docs/prow/prow-secrets-management.md

 ## Overview

 The vmware-tanzu Prow project makes use of the External Secrets Operator (ESO) to synchronize secrets located in a cloud secret manager with Kubernetes secrets.
-Both GKE and EKS allow Kubernetes service accounts to be mapped to cloud service accounts.
+Both GKE and EKS allow Kubernetes service accounts to be mapped to cloud service accounts using cloud provided pod identity.
 ESO uses a Kubernetes service account to gain permissions to read secrets in the cloud secret manager.

 External-secrets runs within the Kubernetes cluster as a deployment resource.
 It utilizes CustomResourceDefinitions to configure access to secret providers through SecretStore resources and manages Kubernetes secret resources with ExternalSecret resources.